LostArtefacts/TRX/COMMANDS.md

 TR1X introduces a developer console, by default accessible with the <kbd>/</kbd> key.
 Currently supported commands:

-- `/braid on`
-  `/braid off`
-  Enables or disables Lara's braid.

-- `/cheats on`
-  `/cheats off`
-  Enables or disables cheats.

-- `/fly`
-  Turns on the fly cheat.

 - `/pos`
-  Retrieves information about Lara's position, rotation and current room number.
+  Retrieves precise information about Lara's coordinates.
+Knowledge is power!

 - `/tp {room_number}`
   `/tp {x} {y} {z}`
-  Teleports Lara into a random spot within the specified room, or the specified X,Y,Z position.
+  Instant travel!
+Teleports Lara into a random spot within the specified room, or the specified X,Y,Z coordinates.

-- `/give {item_name}`
-  `/give {num} {item_name}`
-  Give Lara an item.
-Try `/give guns` to equip her with a full arsenal, and `/give keys` to get her all vital puzzle items.

 - `/flip`
   `/flip off`
   `/flip on`
-  Turn the global flipmap on or off.
-Passing no argument toggles it.
+  Switches the global flipmap on or off, turning the reality around you on its head.

+- `/give {item_name}`
+  `/give {num} {item_name}`
+  Gives Lara an item.
+Try `/give guns` to arm her to the teeth, and `/give keys` to get her all important puzzle items.
+Ain't nobody got time for searching!

+- `/kill`
+  `/kill all`
+  Tired of bats, crocs, rats, lions, Frenchmen and literally every living thing trying to spoil your adventure?
+This command instantly disposes a single nearest enemy, or kills them all at once.

+- `/fly`
+  Turns on the fly cheat.
+Why even walk?

+- `/cheats on`
+  `/cheats off`
+  Enables or disables cheat keys.
+It's not like disabling them will make this console any less of a cheat.

+- `/braid on`
+  `/braid off`
+  Grants the power to switch Lara's iconic braid on and off.